 How to Sharpen a Sword using Power Tools

-Generally speaking using power tools to sharpen a sword is a bad idea.
-Power tools tend to cause friction which rapidly manifests as heat, this heat can quickly ruin the swords temper if you’re not careful.
-There are however some methods and tools than can minimise the chance of ruining your sword and can result in incredibly sharp swords.
+Generally speaking, using power tools to sharpen a sword is a bad idea.
+Power tools tend to cause friction which rapidly manifests as heat.
+This heat can quickly ruin the sword's temper if you’re not careful.
+There are, however, some methods and tools than can minimise the chance of ruining your sword and can result in incredibly sharp swords.

 How to Sharpen a Sword using Specialised Tools

-The last method we’re going to cover here is simple, easy to do and fast and will create a secondary bevel using a tool called the ‘accusharp’.
+The last method we’re going to cover here is simple, easy to do, and fast, and will create a secondary bevel using a tool called the ‘accusharp’.
 Some people may call this method cheating or inferior, but truth be told, if you have good quality steel and you don’t want to spend to long faffing around then this method will work for you.

-The ‘accusharp’ method is detailed below.
+The ‘accusharp’ method is detailed in the video below.

-There are of course literally hundreds of ways to sharpen a sword, and many are specific to the type of sword you have or the edge you’re trying to create.
+There are, of course, literally hundreds of ways to sharpen a sword, and many are specific to the type of sword you have or the edge you’re trying to create.
 It’s important to do your research and understand what you’re trying to accomplish before starting any sharpening work.

 For the inexperienced, I would recommend practising using cheaper blades (or better yet, something made of steel that's nearly worthless) before you start on anything of value.